MIC-DKFZ/ACDC2017/README.md

 The challenge leaderboard is available here: http://acdc.creatis.insa-lyon.fr/#phase/5966175c6a3c770dff4cc4fb (login required, unfortunately)

+### Windows is not supported!
+Batchgenerators (which we use in training) do not work with Windows yet, so you won't be able to run the training if you are on Windows.
+Sorry for the inconvenience

 ## How to use
 This code was cleaned up and made usable for external users, but is still what the authors would like to call 'messy'.
 As you can imagine, a challenge deadline will lead to very rapid code development in the very end which ultimately